-The oil cooler is an essential component of any vehicle may it be a sedan, an SUV or a full-fledged truck.
+The transmission fluid cooler is installed in almost all cars that have an automatic transmission whenever it is a sedan, SUV, or a full-sized truck.

-The transmission oil cooler rarely ever needs any service, so it is highly unlikely that you would ever put your eyes on it.
-Regardless, the proper function of the oil cooler is necessary for a healthy vehicle and if it gets worn out you can get in some big trouble.
+Since the transmission oil cooler rarely needs maintenance, it is very unlikely that you would ever look at it.
+Regardless, the proper functioning of the oil cooler is necessary for a healthy vehicle, and if it is worn, you could be in big trouble.

 An oil cooler will show some symptoms before it fails completely.
 You just need to have the right knowledge to recognize these symptoms and take the right measures.
 Here we have listed some symptoms that may help you on your way.

 1. There is an Fluid Leak

 One of the first signs you will notice before your oil cooler stops working is leaking oil.
 This leak can occur in many places.
 The oil can leak either near the transmission output, near the cooler connection, or at the rear of the transmission.
 The first two locations form a small puddle directly under the front of your vehicle.
 This leak is easily visible and can be detected every time you come back in the morning to start your car.

 If the leak is located at the rear end of the transmission near the shaft, you may not be able to detect it easily.
 It is therefore advisable to always look for an oil spill immediately after you pull your car back from the driveway.
 Otherwise, you will keep damaging your transmission and end up paying for much more than just an oil cooler.

 The oil inside the gearbox is necessary to maintain a healthy working environment for the gears.
 If the oil leaks or does not cool to operating temperature, your transmission may make a clunky noise every time you shift gears.
 When the oil is heated and reaches a very high temperature, it begins to boil and evaporate.
 This can cause the oil level in your gearbox to run out and eventually make it more difficult for the gears to shift effectively.